Courtney Radsch

-Courtney Radsch is a CIGI senior fellow whose work centres on the nexus of technology, media and rights.
-Her research focuses on internet governance and the geopolitics of technology, media sustainability and the future of journalism, and power dynamics in digitally inflected information ecosystems.
+Courtney C. Radsch is a CIGI senior fellow whose work centres on the nexus of technology, media and rights.
+Her research focuses on technology policy, media sustainability and the future of journalism, governance and the geopolitics of technology, and power dynamics in information ecosystems.

 Dr. Courtney Radsch